pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       format general option.

     Options:
-      -l, --query-language QUERY-LANGUAGE
+      --ql, --query-language QUERY-LANGUAGE
                                       The query language to be used with --query.
                                       Default: DMTF:CQL.
       -n, --namespace NAMESPACE       Namespace to use for this command, instead of the default namespace of the connection.
-      -S, --summary                   Show only a summary (count) of the objects.
+      -s, --summary                   Show only a summary (count) of the objects.
       -h, --help                      Show this message and exit.